electricimp/CellularAssetTrackerExample/README.md

 This project uses u-blox AssistNow services, and requires an account and authorization token from u-blox.
 To apply for an account, please register [here](http://www.u-blox.com/services-form.html).

+You will also need an Electric Imp account: [register here](https://developer.electricimp.com/impcentrallaunchpoint).

 ## Setup ##

 This project has been written using [Electric Imp’s plug-in for Microsoft’s VS Code text editor](https://github.com/electricimp/vscode).
 All configuration settings and pre-processed files have been excluded.
 Please follow [these instructions](https://github.com/electricimp/vscode#installation) to install the plug-in and create a project.